Skip to main content

 make DEVICE=Mystrix uf2-upload

-1. Your Mystrix should start flashing auto enter the newly compiled Matrix OS.
+1. Your Mystrix should start flashing and automatically enter the newly compiled Matrix OS.

 Build Commands